History of OECD in Timeline

 1991: "Partners in Transition" Programme Launched

-In 1991, the OECD launched the "Partners in Transition" programme to offer a partnership to Czechoslovakia, Hungary and Poland, including a membership option for these countries.
+In 1991, the OECD launched the "Partners in Transition" program to offer a partnership to Czechoslovakia, Hungary, and Poland.

-In 1992, Kumiharu Shigehara becomes OECD Chief Economist and Head of Economics Department
+In 1992, Kumiharu Shigehara was appointed as the OECD Chief Economist and Head of Economics Department.

-In 1995, Cyprus applied for membership to the OECD, but was vetoed by Turkey.
+In 1995, Cyprus applied for membership to the OECD, but was reportedly vetoed by Turkey.

-Since 1995, the OECD has published and updated the Transfer Pricing Guidelines, serving as a template for the profit allocation of inter-company transactions to countries.
+Since 1995, the OECD has published and updated the Transfer Pricing Guidelines, which serve as a template for the profit allocation of inter-company transactions to countries.

-In 1996, Estonia, Latvia, and Lithuania signed a Joint Declaration expressing willingness to become members of the OECD, and Slovenia also applied for membership.
+In 1996, Estonia, Latvia, and Lithuania signed a Joint Declaration expressing their willingness to become members of the OECD; Slovenia also applied for membership that year.

-In 1996, Poland, Hungary, and the Czech Republic became members of the OECD.
+In 1996, Poland, Hungary, the Czech Republic, South Korea and Mexico became members of the OECD.

-In 1997, Kumiharu Shigehara becomes OECD Deputy Secretary-General
+In 1997, Kumiharu Shigehara was appointed as the OECD Deputy Secretary-General.

-In 1997, Pierre Vinde estimated that the cost borne by the member countries for OECD activities, such as sending officials to meetings and maintaining delegations, is equivalent to the cost of running the secretariat.
-This unique ratio suggests the OECD functions more as a forum of officials and experts than a traditional administration.
+In 1997, former Deputy Secretary-General Pierre Vinde estimated that the cost borne by the member countries, such as sending their officials to OECD meetings and maintaining permanent delegations, is equivalent to the cost of running the secretariat.

 1998: OECD iLibrary Access

-Since 1998, all OECD titles and databases published can be accessed via OECD iLibrary.
+Since 1998, all titles and databases published by the OECD can be accessed via OECD iLibrary.

-1999: Kumiharu Shigehara ceases to be OECD Deputy Secretary-General
+1999: Kumiharu Shigehara's Term as OECD Deputy Secretary-General Ends

-In 1999, Kumiharu Shigehara ceased to be OECD Deputy Secretary-General
+In 1999, Kumiharu Shigehara's term as OECD Deputy Secretary-General ended.

-In 2000, Slovakia, South Korea and Mexico became members of the OECD.
+In 2000, Slovakia became a member of the OECD.

-In May 2004, a working group presented recommendations for enlargement with non-members at the OECD Ministerial Council Meeting.
+On 13 May 2004, recommendations from the working group, headed by ambassador Seiichiro Noboru, regarding the enlargement with non-members were presented at the OECD Ministerial Council Meeting.

 In 2005, Malta applied to join the OECD.

-2006: Donald Johnston ceases to be OECD Secretary-General
+2006: Donald Johnston's Term as OECD Secretary-General Ends

-In 2006, Donald Johnston ceased to be OECD Secretary-General
+In 2006, Donald Johnston's term as OECD Secretary-General ended.

 May 2007: OECD opens accession negotiations with Russia